 Until June 2012, all Facebook Page Administrators were created equal.
 Everyone had complete access to a page and all managerial functions — posting, moderating, creating ads, measuring, etc. This was just fine if you were the page owner, but what happened when you wanted to share the work with your colleagues, your intern, or even worse — your agency’s intern?
 It was quite the headache!

 Since June, however, Facebook has added 5 new roles that will make your life MUCH more easier.
-This article is going through these roles, to clarify what they can do for you, but also what they can’t do (and when you will still need a 3rd party Facebook Page management application).
+This article is going through these roles, to clarify what they can do for you, but also what they can’t do (and when you will still need a 3rd party Facebook Page management software).